 Most people know that Henry Wadsworth Longfellow translated Dante.
 Far fewer realize that his notes are arguably more valuable than the translation itself—and they’re completely free.

 I discovered this by accident.
-While hunting for a modern Dante edition, I stumbled onto Project Gutenberg and found Longfellow’s 1867 Divine Comedy with full scholarly apparatus.
+While hunting for a modern Dante edition, I stumbled onto Project Gutenberg.
+There I found Longfellow’s 1867 Divine Comedy with full scholarly apparatus.
 What I found stunned me.
 These commentaries rival anything published in the last fifty years.
 Better yet: they’re public domain.

 If you’re serious about reading Dante, you need to know about three pre-1928 English commentaries that changed how I approach the poem.
 All three are free and online right now.